Super Mario All-Stars: Original release

 Reviewers liked the updates the games received in the transition to the SNES.
 Nintendo Power, for instance, praised the addition of a save feature, believing it would give players who never finished the games a chance to do so.
 The updated graphics were praised; NMS's reviewers admired the attention to detail, which they said made the compilation worth buying, and AllGame called the visuals colorful and cartoonish.
 CVG thought the backgrounds could have benefited from more detail, but GamePro thought they were detailed enough.
 Reviewers offered praise for the updated soundtracks as well.
 For EGM, the audio enhanced the experience, and GamePro noted the addition of echo and bass effects.

 Criticism of Super Mario All-Stars generally focused on its lack of innovation.
 Aside from the 16-bit updates, save feature, and (for American audiences) The Lost Levels, Nintendo Power wrote, the compilation did not present anything new, a sentiment CVG echoed. "[I]f the best cart around is a compilation of old eight-bit games," wrote Edge, "it doesn't say much for the standard of new games, does it?"
+One reviewer in the Japanese magazine Weekly Famicom Tsūshin said that while the games were fun and nostalgic, he found it too expensive at a retail price of ¥9,800.

 Reviewers also disagreed over which game in the compilation was best.
 One EGM reviewer argued Super Mario Bros.
 2 was, but another critic and Nintendo Power said that honor went to The Lost Levels.
 NMS, CVG, and Edge, however, criticized The Lost Levels for its difficulty, with Nintendo Magazine System viewing it as just an interesting bonus.
 Edge said the compilation was worth buying for Super Mario Bros. and Super Mario Bros.
 3, but not Super Mario Bros.
 2 because the reviewer found its gameplay lacking fluidity and the level design poor.